Distributed Framework Construction for Affine Formation Control: Problem Formulation

 \subsection{Problem Statement}

-In a robot swarm, due to the time-varying target tasks and complex environments, the configuration and topology are usually not constant.
-It is crucial to flexibly generate and reconstruct framework according to different situations.
-Take the scenario in Fig.~\ref{fig:supposition} as an example, when a group of unmanned aerial vehicles (UAVs) pass through dense buildings or woods, situations including UAV joining, crashing, and communication disruptions may occur.
+In a robot swarm, due to the time-varying target tasks and complex environments, the configuration and topology are usually not fixed.
+For example, when a group of unmanned aerial vehicles (UAVs) pass through dense buildings or woods, situations including UAV joining, crashing, and communication disruptions may occur.
 From the perspective of graph theory, these situations can be described by the vertex addition, edge deletion and vertex deletion (corresponding to the UAV joining, communication disruption and crashing), respectively.
 The original topology of the swarm is changed, and even the inherent properties (such as connectivity, rigidity, etc.) are disrupted.
 Considering the supportive role of topology in cooperative control schemes, it is particularly crucial to timely construct the topology in various situations, which gives rise to the demand for framework construction strategies.
-Furthermore, considering the lack of understanding of the global states and measurements for perception-limited robots, the study of distributed algorithms is motivated in this paper.
+Furthermore, considering the lack of understanding of the global states and measurements for perception-limited agents, the study of distributed algorithms is motivated in this paper.

-In this paper, we investigate how to construct an affine formation framework to quickly adapt to different operating conditions.
+In this paper, we investigate how to construct an affine framework to quickly adapt to different operating conditions.
 From the perspective of graph theory, the connections between vertices and the weights of edges are reshaped to guarantee the universal rigidity and affine localizability.
-Given an original affine formation framework $\left(\mathcal{G},\bm{p}\right)$ with a stress matrix $\bm{\Omega}$, design distributed algorithms to guarantee the universal rigidity and affine localizability of the obtained framework after adding vertices to $\left(\mathcal{G},\bm{p}\right)$, or removing vertices and edges from $\left(\mathcal{G},\bm{p}\right)$.
+Given an original affine framework $\left(\mathcal{G}_0,\bm{p}_0\right)$ with a stress matrix $\bm{\Omega}_0$, we aim to design distributed algorithms to guarantee the universal rigidity and affine localizability of the obtained framework after adding vertices to $\left(\mathcal{G}_0,\bm{p}_0\right)$, or removing vertices and edges from $\left(\mathcal{G}_0,\bm{p}_0\right)$.
+We assume that $\left(\mathcal{G}_0,\bm{p}_0\right)$ meets the following condition.